Hurtak/petrhurtak.com/articles/_drafts/random-numbers/article.md

 }
 ```

-If you want to read more about how this function works, I recomment [this helpful Stack Overflow answer](https://stackoverflow.com/a/1527820).
+If you want to read more about how this function works, I recommend [this helpful Stack Overflow answer](https://stackoverflow.com/a/1527820).

 ## Cryptographic randomness